CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **What are the security features available for Bare Metal servers?**

 The same CenturyLink Cloud platform firewall policies available for virtual servers are available for Bare Metal servers.
-NOT SURE ON THIS ONE..
+NOT SURE ON THIS ONE...

 **What should I do if I do not see the configuration of CPU/Memory/Storage I want?**